In Jun 2018, the Wi-Fi Alliance launched the all new WPA3 Protocol for Wi-Fi networks.

 Make Public Wi-Fi more secure

 The open Wi-Fi networks pass much of your data unencrypted, which makes them very insecure.
-With WPA3, your individual data will get encrypted on open Wi-Fi networks too.
+With WPA3 enabled router from https://router200.com/, your individual data will get encrypted on open Wi-Fi networks too.
 It will make these networks safer to use.

 Make your old data safer